GoGoKo699/Hopf-ansatz/README.md

 The code generates synthetic VQE and metrology-inspired optimization traces, runs seed-aware diagnostics, produces GitHub-facing comparison plots, and includes standalone safeguard scripts for the Hopf CNOT-count formulas and the circuit-level real-Hopf gradient construction.

-Generated datasets, diagnostic reports, local safeguard outputs, and paper-facing figure outputs are intentionally not committed.
-They can be regenerated from the scripts.
+Full generated CSV datasets and local safeguard figure outputs are not included in this archive.
+Included diagnostic text files and the paper PDF are release artifacts; they can be regenerated from the scripts once the full CSV datasets are present.

 ## Repository contents